Skip to Content

-Choosing from all the available bird baths can be tough.
 You can buy a stone bird bath or a concrete one.
 There are heated bird baths and bird bath heaters for cold weather.
-If you have a suitable shallow bowl you might just need a bird bath stand.
-These and other types come in lots of styles with different features and price tags.
+If you have a suitable shallow bowl, you might just need a bird bath stand.
 When you spot one you like, where should you put it?
 Is it best to go near your bird feeders?
 Should it be low to the ground or a few feet up?
 Do some work better for a particular bird species than others?

 The number of questions and concerns you need to answer may seem daunting.
 That’s where we come in.
 We have done the bird bath buying homework for you.
 Keep reading to get all the information you need to pick the perfect bird bath for your situation.

 6 Important Bird Bath Buying Tips

-1. Get the right basin size
+1. Get the Right Basin Size

-2. What is the right bird bath height?
+2. What is the Right Bird Bath Height?

-Should your bath be high off the ground?
-Will you serve your birds better if it’s low to the ground?
-The answer depends on the types of birds you want to attract.
 Larger birds prefer ground-level baths.
 Smaller birds like to get up off the ground so they can see what’s going on around them.
 This helps them keep an eye on birds and other animals that may prey on them.
+Pedestal bird baths are popular for attracting many common backyard birds.

-3. Picture the bath in your yard
+3. Picture the Bath in Your Yard

 You might find a bird bath that is just the right size and fit for your situation.
 The price may be very attractive.
 But before you click that buy button, imagine the bath in your yard.